1. Diabetes mellitus: what is it?

 Since type 1 diabetics can no longer independently produce enough insulin for their metabolism, they have to supply it from outside in the form of insulin syringes or pumps.
 The therapy is extremely complex, because the amount of insulin required depends on many factors, such as the type and amount of food consumed, physical activity but also, for example, stress or other illnesses.
 Therefore, intensive training on insulin therapy, diet and physical activity is extremely important in order to provide those affected with the best possible support during therapy.
 Especially with type 1 diabetics, there is a risk not only of hyperglycemia, but also of possible hypoglycemia.

-Type 2 diabetics in the early stage of the disease can often prevent the disease from progressing even without drug therapy.
-However, this usually requires a radical change in lifestyle.
-Many type 2 diabetics are overweight, have an unhealthy diet and do little or no sport.
-However, a healthy diet, weight loss, and regular exercise can have a positive effect on blood sugar levels.
-In some cases, this can make drug therapy unnecessary, at least for some time.
-If a change in lifestyle is not possible or sufficient, type 2 diabetics start a therapy which aims to increase the sensitivity of the cells to insulin.
+If a change in lifestyle is not possible or sufficient, type 2 diabetics start therapy which aims to increase the sensitivity of the cells to insulin.
 For type 2 diabetics, the problem (at least for a long time) is not a lack of insulin, but that the insulin cannot affect the cells.
 There are several drugs available to improve the effectiveness of the existing insulin on the cells.
-The most common of these drugs is metformin.
+The most common of these is metformin.
 Metformin lowers blood sugar levels through various mechanisms and has been able to successfully prevent diabetes-related complications in various studies.